Parcopa Overdose: An Introduction

 Symptoms of a Parcopa Overdose

-In cases of an overdose with levodopa (one of the components of Parcopa), the following symptoms were reported:
+In cases of an overdose with levodopa (one of the components of Parcopa), the following symptoms were reported:- Nausea and vomiting

 It is expected that Parcopa will cause similar overdose symptoms, compared to just levodopa alone.